Comparison Brigadier and Bukkit Commands

 The new Paper way

 In our case, it is the root of our command.
-We can do that by running Commands.literal(final String literal)
+We can do that by running Commands.literal(final String literal), which returns a

 but once you see it in action, it looks less terrifying: